10 Amazing Things That Happen When You Do Yoga Every Day

 "Even when the fog of depression seems impossibly thick," says Berzin, "connecting with the body is an awesome way to find presence, and presence is like a headlight that lets you see a way forward and out."

-You may become more creative
+Yoga may help you become more creative

 If you're struggling to pull together that work presentation or hit a roadblock on your great American novel, it may be time to roll out your mat.
 "Research suggests that by practicing the mindfulness components of yoga regularly—including meditation, mantra, and deep breathing techniques—you can stimulate and increase your alpha brain waves, or the happy calm brain waves," Perz says.
 "Through repetition of these mind-body techniques, you can alter the brain's architecture that taps into your place of connection and creativity."

-You may have a more positive outlook
+Yoga can help you have a more positive outlook

 You know it's true: The way you think and act on the regular greatly affects your mood and how you feel about yourself.
 So it's important to put yourself in a safe space where you don't feel judged and can be in tune with your thoughts.
 Yoga is the place for that.
 "By setting intentions at the beginning of class and focusing on the present moment, you become more aware of negative thought patterns as they arise," Perz says.
 "By understanding them and replacing them with a new activity, such as controlled breathing and mindful movement, you can reduce the psychological stress that onsets negative thoughts...and drastically improve your overall attitude and outlook."

-You could lower your risk of heart disease
+Yoga could lower your risk of heart disease

 Heart health is more important than ever, with recent research from the American Heart Association6 showing that heart attacks, high blood pressure, and diabetes are increasingly more common in younger people—especially women.
 But it turns out yoga may help lower your risk.
 A review of studies published in the European Journal of Preventive Cardiology7 found that practicing yoga could help just as much as conventional exercise, like brisk walking.
 In fact, the studies analyzed various types of yoga—both athletic and more gentle flows—as well as a wide range of people with various health conditions.